g-udi/gaudi-bash/README.md

 ### Aliases

-- Added a bunch of new aliases to `general.aliases.bash` and `osx.aliases.bash`
+- Added a bunch of new aliases to `general.aliases.bash` and `osx.aliases.bash` and `git.aliases.bash`
 - Added custom alias colors

 For more information about alias coloring, these resources are very helpful: